FasterXML/jackson/README.md

 * [Guice](../../../jackson-module-guice): extension that allows injection values from Guice injectors (and basic Guice annotations), instead of standard `@JacksonInject` (or in addition to)
     * note: as of 2.2.x, this is in proof-of-concept stage; should become stable for 2.3
-* [JDK 8 Parameter names](../../../jackson-module-parameter-names): Module that adds support for using a new JDK8 feature: ability to access names of constructor and method parameters.

 ### Jackson jr